Bismarrck/AIND-Sudoku/README.md

 ```
 boxes = [box for box, value in values.items() if len(value) == 2]
 ```
 2. Generate the twins list.
-Pair all boxes with the same value.
+Pair all boxes with the same value and remove the duplicates.
 3. Loop through each twins:
 	1. Locate the boxes to eliminate.
 Those boxes should be the common peers of the twins.
 	```